-I have other recipes for veggie burgers (like the lentil leek burgers) but this one is by far the quickest to make which makes it great for parties when you have a lot of guests coming.
-You just need a food processor or a high power blender and of course, a grill.
+You might already know that I have other recipes for veggie patties on the blog (like the lentil leek burgers), but this one is by far the quickest to make which makes it great for parties.
+All you need is a food processor or a high-power blender and of course, a grill.

 - Sugar: less than 1 g